 A 2016 study published in the Journal of Clinical Psychiatry and involving 14,275 people found that people with depression had 46% higher levels of a significant marker of inflammation (C-Reactive Protein) in the blood.1

-And in the largest meta-analysis of its kind to date, based on 14 international studies and involving a total of 6,262 patients, researchers evaluated the impact of anti-inflammatory medication in combination with antidepressants on the treatment of depression.
+And in the largest meta-analysis, based on 14 international studies and involving a total of 6,262 patients, researchers evaluated the impact of anti-inflammatory medication in combination with antidepressants on the treatment of depression.
 They found that anti-inflammatory treatment decreases depressive symptoms.2

 Additional research shows that if you take blood samples from people who report feeling depressed, a higher level of inflammation can clearly be measured.
 A total of 73,131 people were tested in Copenhagen and researchers identified a dose response relationship between people who reported low mood and inflammation.
 People with depression had blood samples with higher inflammatory markers.3

 In a 2014 randomised, double-blind, placebo-controlled study, 56 individuals with major depressive disorder were treated with curcumin (500mg twice daily) or placebo for 8 weeks.
 Curcumin supplementation is well known for its anti-inflammatory properties and was found to be significantly more effective than placebo in improving several mood-related symptoms from weeks 4-8 of the study.4